 Colour: Don't expect 100% of your photos to be uber colourful, after all you're in the centre of a concrete jungle.
 If you're not a fan of all things limestone, concrete & brick then it's likely you will find it rather challenging to incorporate some colour in your shots.
 Not impossible - just challenging.
 Make use of trees, flowers, blue sky, even colourful signage & maps!

 Last Sunday I had a change to learn a fair bit about photography at Goodman's photography workshop.
 The pro photographer Simon took us around the main sights in the Birmingham city centre, fed up at Jamie's Italian restaurant and explained to us loads about photography - from pointing our how terribly I'm holding my camera to what perspective and settings to use to get a swanky shot.
-You can read more about the workshop here on Goodman's blog!
 Thank you for organizing this, Goodman's!